daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2021-03-21-simple-podcast-ad-insertion.md

 ### Amplitude Envelope (AE)

-The [AE] is simply the maximum value of a given frame.
-Its calculation also yields a signal but this result traces the upper envelope over time.
+The [AE] is also a framed calculation and is simply the maximum value of a given frame.
+Its calculation yields a signal that traces the upper envelope of the original signal over time.
 Valerio Velardo's [implementation] is all we need.

 ```python